 This one is easy; we don't have an account on Facebook.
 We prefer to concentrate on our customer relationships and overall growth through our website and other channels.

 Many people often share news about us on Facebook– and we are greatly appreciative of that, but as of now Covers in Color does not maintain an account on that platform.
 You can, however, find us on Twitter, Instagram, and Pinterest.
 Also, you can reach us through this site or via email.

 First of all, thank you :) "Cover design by Covers in Color," is suitable.
 You may also add our website: www.coversincolor.com

 Purchases are first-come, first-serve.
-So, if you see a cover you like, go ahead and order it.
+So, if you see a cover you like, we encourage you to order it while it's available.
 It will reserve that design and make sure nobody else buys it.
 Once you’re ready and hashed out all of the details you need, we can complete your design.

 If you need additional changes to the cover, including text line items, after the final files have been sent, please contact us directly.
 We want to ensure we all remain in compliance and still give you the cover you want.

-Yes, you can!
-If you have previously ordered a pre-made or custom eBook cover from us and decide you want a print cover later, we can accommodate that.
-This link will give you more information about our print cover options.
+Yes.
+If you have previously ordered a pre-made or custom eBook cover from us and decide you want a print cover later, you can order your print wrap here.

 If you’re using Kindle Direct Publishing, then no. Amazon prints the barcode on your back cover.
 If you’re using Lightning Source®, you do, and you will need to provide that ISBN to us so that we can create your cover.

 We need to have the following information in order to create your cover: